 Proximal Convoluted Tubule (PCT)

 The blood brought by the renal artery is filtered by the glomerulus and then passed to the PCT.
 Maximum reabsorption takes place in PCT of the nephron.
 PCT is the region of renal tubule where reabsorption of essential substances like, glucose, proteins, amino acids, a major portion of electrolytes and water takes place.
-The surface area for reabsorption is facilitated by the lining of simple cuboidal epithelium in them.
+The surface area for reabsorption is facilitated by the lining of the simple cuboidal epithelium in them.
 Reabsorption takes place at the expense of energy, i.e., the process is active.
 PCT selectively secretes ions such as hydrogen, ammonia, and potassium into the filtrate and absorbs HCO3–from it.
 Thus, PCT maintains the electrolyte and acid-base balance of the body fluids.

 Henle’s loop has a descending and an ascending limb.
 Being parts of the same loop, both the descending and ascending limbs show different permeability.
-The descending limb is permeable to water but impermeable to electrolyte, while the ascending limb is permeable to electrolytes but impermeable to water.
+The descending limb is permeable to water but impermeable to an electrolyte, while the ascending limb is permeable to electrolytes but impermeable to water.
 Since the electrolytes get reabsorbed at the ascending loop of Henle, the filtrate gets diluted as it moves towards the ascending limb.
 But reabsorption is limited in this segment.

 Distal Convoluted Tubule (DCT)

 Collecting duct is a long, straight tube where H+ and K+ ions are secreted to maintain the electrolyte balance of the blood.
-This is also the region where the maximum reabsorption of water takes place to produce a concentrated urine.
+This is also the region where the maximum reabsorption of water takes place to produce concentrated urine.